Draft for public comment · v0.2 · April 2026

 Specification

 The full technical specification.
-Definitions, dual card structure, tiers, smart contract interface, DID method, security considerations, implementation roadmap.
+Definitions, dual card structure, SOA framework, tiers, smart contract interface, DID method and resolution, security considerations, assurance framework, implementation roadmap.

 Published · GitHub